Thermodynamic limits of sperm swimming precision: Conclusions and outlook

 \section{Conclusions and outlook}

 We have reported an experimental protocol to estimate the statistical precision of sperm’s beating, which differs from previous measurements of the quality factor as it is directly related to energy consumption, according to the recently celebrated TURs.
 The use of single-cell traps aids the reconstruction of the dynamics of a single cell’s shape, but in future implementations it could be replaced by a comoving tracking analysis directly applied upon free swimming cells.
-Future investigation should focus upon the biological relevance of the parameter $p$: we suggest that it influences the response of sperm cells to changes in boundary conditions, external flows, chemical gradients, etc., determining its swimming performance in complex environments.